cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

 For GUI work, trait notification is used extensively.

 The GUI wrappers also use `TraitsUI <http://docs/enthought.com/traitsui/>`_ because it makes wrapping traits with UI elements easy.
-Have a look at views, handlers, and of course the trait editors.
+Have a look at documentation for views, handlers, and of course the trait editors.

 Finally, there are some principles that I expect new modules contributed to this codebase to follow: